The Associates of the Boston Public Library's Writer-in-Residence program is intended to:

 - At the end of the residency, your completed manuscript will be added to the BPL’s collections.
 (However, you retain all rights to your completed work.)

 - The proposed literary project should be intended for children or young adult readers.
-All genres are welcome, including fiction, non-fiction, scripts, or poetry.
-(The format is flexible and can include illustrated children’s books or graphic novels, but the majority of our submissions are generally Young Adult novels.)
+All genres are welcome, including fiction, non-fiction, scripts, graphic novels, or poetry.
+(The majority of our submissions are generally Young Adult novels.)

 - The applicant should demonstrate active engagement as a writer, whether full or part-time, as an avocation or profession.

 - Since this program is intended for emerging authors, the applicant should not have any prior professional book publications.
 (Self-published books, textbooks, works for hire, articles, and short stories published in an anthology do not count against this eligibility criteria.)

 - Only one proposal may be submitted per person.